techidaily/site-article-files/source/_posts/updated-achieving-gradual-sound-boosts-with-lumafusion-for-2024.md

 ![fade audio in luma fusion](https://images.wondershare.com/filmora/article-images/2022/07/fade-audio-in-luma-fusion.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/l-SCWTWpegY?si=oxTsHQkIu1v4-I6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Beyond simple editing, LumaFusion excels in enhancing projects with a wide variety of built-in effects, transitions, titles, and color correction.
 It also has a limited (but excellent) collection of royalty-free music.
 Finally, LumaFusion Project Packages are a terrific solution to regularly backup a project for security or to complete altering it.
 After choosing Export, choose the Project Package from the list.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2\.
 LumaFusion Alternative Way to Fade Audio in Video